Contents of Volumes Published to Date

 Robert Purks Maccubbin, "Enacting the Tyranny of Social Forms in Sheridan's The Rivals"

-Anna Battigelli, "Between the Glass and the Hand: The Eye in Margaret Cavendish's
+Anna Battigelli, "Between the Glass and the Hand: The Eye in Margaret Cavendish's Blazing World"

 Russell B. Gill, "The Intuitive Geometry of Vermeer"